A general nonuniqueness result for Yamabe-type problems for conformally variational Riemannian invariants

-Bettiol and Piccione~\cite{MR3803113} used this fact to produce numerous examples of Riemannian manifolds which admit many nonhomothetic conformal rescalings with constant scalar curvature.
-More precisely, if $(M^n,g)$ is \emph{any} closed Riemannian manifold of dimension at least three with positive Yamabe constant whose fundamental group has infinite profinite completion---for example, appropriately chosen Riemannian products with a compact symmetric space of Euclidean or negative type---then for each $\ell \in \bN$ there is a finite regular covering $\pi \colon \cM^n \to M^n$ for which the conformal manifold $(\cM^n,[\pi^\ast g])$ admits pairwise nonhomothetic metrics $\{ g_j \}_{j=1}^\ell \subset [\pi^\ast g]$ of constant scalar curvature.
+is constant, where $Q_2 := R/2(n-1)$ is proportional to the scalar curvature.
+Bettiol and Piccione~\cite{MR3803113} used this fact to produce numerous examples of Riemannian manifolds that admit many nonhomothetic conformal rescalings with constant scalar curvature.
+More precisely, if $(M^n,g)$, $n \geq 3$, is \emph{any} compact Riemannian manifold with positive Yamabe constant whose fundamental group has infinite profinite completion---for example, appropriately chosen Riemannian products with a compact symmetric space of Euclidean or negative type---then for each $\ell \in \bN$ there is a finite regular covering $\pi \colon \cM^n \to M^n$ for which the conformal manifold $(\cM^n,[\pi^\ast g])$ admits pairwise nonhomothetic metrics $\{ g_j \}_{j=1}^\ell \subset [\pi^\ast g]$ of constant scalar curvature.
 This gives a far-reaching generalization of Schoen's observation~\cite{MR994021} that the number of conformal rescalings of the product metric on $S^1(L) \times S^{n-1}$ with constant scalar curvature tends to $\infty$ as $L \to \infty$.

-Bettiol and Piccione's nonuniqueness result has since been generalized to the fourth- and sixth-order $Q$-curvatures~\cites{MR4251294,arXiv:2306.00679}, as well as some of their fractional analogues~\cite{arXiv:2302.11073}.
-These results require conditions which imply two key properties.
-First, the Yamabe-type constant

-associated to the $Q$-curvature~\cite{MR832360} of order $2k$ should be positive and strictly less than that of the round $n$-sphere.
-Second, the corresponding GJMS operator~\cite{MR1190438} should have a positive Green's function.
-If both properties hold, then a smooth minimizer of $Y_{Q_{2k}}^+(M^n,[g_0])$ exists~\cite{MR3542966}.

-Notably, the aforementioned conditions must also be \defn{geometric}; i.e.\ if $(M^n,g)$ satisfies the condition and $\pi \colon \cM^n \to M^n$ is a finite connected covering, then $(\cM^n,\pi^\ast g)$ satisfies the condition.
-Combining this with the observation that closed manifolds whose fundamental group has infinite profinite completion admit finite regular coverings of arbitrarily large degree~\cite{MR3803113} yields nonhomothetic metrics of constant $Q_{2k}$-curvature; see Section~\ref{sec:proof} for a definition and discussion of closed manifolds whose fundamental group has infinite profinite completion.
-In the low-order cases mentioned above, one uses known geometric sufficient conditions for the estimate of the Yamabe-type constant~\cites{MR0431287,MR788292,MR888880,MR3652455,arXiv:2007.10180,arXiv:1012.4414} and for the positivity of the Green's function~\cites{MR888880,MR3420504,MR3618119,case-malchiodi,MR2219215}.

-In this article we show that the above method for proving nonuniqueness results only requires variational structure.
-This observation is clearly and succinctly formulated in terms of CVIs~\cites{MR3955546,MR4392224}.
+Branson~\cite{MR1316845} introduced the $Q$-curvature $Q_{2k}$ of order $2k$ as a higher-order generalization of the scalar curvature.
+Bettiol and Piccione's nonuniqueness result has been generalized to these when $k \leq 3$.
+To run their argument, one needs a condition that is stable with respect to finite covers and guarantees the existence of a smooth minimizer of the Yamabe-type constant